IBM/maro/README.md

 # MARO: ML Automated Remediation Oracle
 AutoML debugging and remediation tool

+We presented this work at MAPS 2022 in the paper entitled "Automatically Debugging AutoML Pipelines using Maro: ML Automated Remediation Oracle."
+Julian Dolby, Jason Tsay, and Martin Hirzel.
+The extended version of our paper is on arXiv: https://arxiv.org/abs/2205.01311

 Installation:
 - Requires Python3 and Docker
 - Run `pip install -e .`